The magnetic compass is the primary navigation aid for most light aeroplanes.

 The magnetic compass displays several errors in its use, most of which the DI eliminates.
-If for any reason the DI becomes unusable, the pilot will need to be able to turn onto and maintain a compass heading.
+If, for any reason, the DI becomes unusable, the pilot will need to be able to turn onto and maintain a compass heading.

 The cause of compass errors is not as important as how to compensate for those errors in flight.
 A basic understanding of the causes of compass errors is all that is required.

-To turn accurately onto and maintain compass headings, compensating for known errors in the magnetic compass.
+To turn accurately onto, and maintain, compass headings, compensating for known errors in the magnetic compass.

-The earth has a geographical (True) North Pole and a geographical (True) South Pole.
+The earth has a geographical (true) North Pole and a geographical (true) South Pole.

 The magnetic poles are not in the same places as the true poles; however, currently they are close, enabling us to use magnets to navigate around the world.

 The angular difference between true north and magnetic north at any point on the earth is called variation.
-This difference is more relevant when navigating as maps are drawn with reference to true north, and the aircraft is navigated by reference to magnetic north.
+This difference is more relevant when navigating because maps are drawn with reference to true north, and the aircraft is navigated by reference to magnetic north.
 This will be covered during future navigation lessons.

 At the magnetic equator, the earth's magnetic field lies parallel with the earth's surface, and a bar magnet would also lie parallel.
 As the poles are approached, the lines of flux dip down toward the earth's surface, and so does a bar magnet.